-These tacos are easy and yummy!
-What’s best is I like to cook all my chicken in advance and divide it and put it into freezer bags, so I can just pull out a bag in the morning, let it thaw through out the day and have it ready to cook in time for dinner.
+Fortunately, these tacos are easy and yummy!
+I like to cook all my shredded chicken in advance and divide it and put it into freezer bags, so I can just pull out a bag in the morning, let it thaw through out the day and have it ready to cook in time for dinner.

 It also helps that they are loved by the whole fam and taste just like the Chicken Tacos found at your local Mexican Restaurants – crunchy and delicious!

 Making these easy chicken tacos is beyond simple.
 There are different ways to make the chicken mixture, but we like to include the following in it:

 - Shredded chicken

 - Salt & Pepper to taste

 - Mexican Style Cheese

 My mom uses just chicken, salt, pepper and oregano in hers.
 The chicken filling has so many variations, so use the ingredients and spices you like most (possibilities include cumin, chili powder, garlic powder, paprika, or cayenne pepper).

 CHICKEN.
 To make the tacos, begin by prepping your chicken so it’s exactly what you want in it.
 Once it’s done and all the way cooked through then take out of crockpot, shred and add the spices, cheese and chiles.

 FILL & FRY.
 Add vegetable oil to your skillet and turn to LOW/MEDIUM heat.
 Add some chicken to the middle of your corn tortilla.
 Then grab with your tongs.
 I like to rock mine back and forth when the oil is ready until I can lay the taco down without opening up.